KNN

 Introduction

-A generalization of the NN problem is the k-NN problem, where it's required to find the k
+One specific case of vector search is the k-NN problem, where it is required to find the k

 nearest points to the query point.
 This can be useful in various applications such as image classification, recommendation systems, etc.